klimbeta/klimbeta/docs/guide/Why/Value.md

 - BetaComp encourages innovation in the design of "System boards" like Kilterboard, Tension board, Moonboard, by

-- Watching an elegant Climber flowing around a SprayWall or up a Route is aethetically beautiful.
+- Watching an elegant Climber flowing around a SprayWall or up a <route>Route</route> is aethetically beautiful.